 Electronic Recycler's Pledge

 Many so-called computer recycling companies simply load up containers and ship scrap offshore to countries where they are processed in a manner that not only pollutes the environment but poses great health risks to those that perform the work.
 Because of this activity, BAN.org (Basel Action Network) traveled to China to see just where this material was going and how it was being processed.
 The release of their video "Exporting Harm: The High-Tech Trashing of Asia" was a scathing view of the realities of the offshore electronics recycling trade and its profoundly negative effect on the environment.
 In order to encourage responsible action, BAN wrote the Electronic Recycler's Pledge and distributed it to the recycling industry.
 It is a set of guidelines for proper recycling of computer materials and a pledge by recyclers in this country and worldwide to stop the exportation of hazardous materials.
-RE-PC has signed this pledge without equivocation since we have been responsibly recycling computers and peripherals for seventeen years.
+RE-PC has signed this pledge without equivocation as we have been responsibly recycling computers and peripherals since 1994.
 For more information: http://www.ban.org/

 Take It Back Network